alanjding/RubikTreeLang/README.md

 - `L`: rotate the left layer 90 degrees clockwise
 - `F`: rotate the front layer 90 degrees clockwise
 - `B`: rotate the back layer 90 degrees clockwise

 Any of the above moves with a `2` following it (e.g. `U2`) correspond to a 180 degree rotation, and any of the moves with a `'` (single quote, "prime") following it (e.g. `F'`) correspond to a 90 degree counterclockwise rotation.

 We also have whole cube rotations:
 - `x`: rotate entire cube on `R`
 - `y`: rotate entire cube on `U`
 - `z`: rotate entire cube on `F`

+Just like with the face turns, we can append `'` or `2` to each whole cube rotation to the same effect.

 ### Where is the read-write head?